-Once the fabric sections have been rolled out across the field, it is time for the installation team to spread those rolled out sections so they can be linked together.
+Once the fabric sections have been rolled out across the field, its time for the installation team to spread those rolled out sections so they can be linked together.

 With sections weighing between 4000 and 7000 lbs. each, it is necessary to have a large team of installers on site to assist with the roll out and spreading of the fabric.